 The minimal number of forward steps taken is defined by the dynamic programming problem\footnote{This notation differs from \citet{griewank2000} -- here the \emph{total} number of forward steps is considered.} (defined for positive integer $n$ and integer $s \ge \min \left( 1, n - 1 \right)$)

-This has been simplified slightly in range of $m$ considered in the inner minimum, which follows as $p \left( m, s \right) > 0$ -- that is, the forward must always advance at least two timesteps after a forward restart checkpoint is stored.
+This has been simplified slightly in range of $m$ considered in the inner minimum, which follows as $p \left( m, s \right) > 0$ -- that is, the forward must always advance at least two steps after a forward restart checkpoint is stored.

 Cases \ref{item:case_maximal_rerun} and \ref{item:case_forward_restart} are similar to the cases that appear in the dynamic programming problem associated with the revolve algorithm, except for the reduction by one step in the former.
 This can be seen in the similarity of elements of the dynamic programming problem \eqref{eqn:sub_revolve} to the dynamic programming problem appearing in \citet{griewank2000} (their equation (2)).
-The performance of a schedule satisfying \eqref{eqn:sub_revolve} is demonstrated relative to the revolve algorithm in Figure~\ref{fig:sub_revolve}.
+The performance of a mixed schedule satisfying \eqref{eqn:sub_revolve} is demonstrated relative to the revolve algorithm in Figure~\ref{fig:sub_revolve}.